Using the tracks layer#

 The tracks layer allows you to display trajectories in nD+t while visualizing the recent history of the track via a fading tail.

-Each track can have annotations associated with it using the Tracks.properties dictionary.
-These properties can be used to set the colors of the tracks.
+Each track can have annotations associated with it using the Tracks.features table.
+These features can be used to set the colors of the tracks.

-For example, when displaying tracks of different classes/types, one could automatically set color the individual tracks by their respective class/type.
+For example, when displaying tracks of different classes/types, one could automatically set the color of the individual tracks by their respective class/type.

 A simple example#